Labrisz is a lesbian assoc. that promotes self-acceptance and visibility of lesbian and bisexual women in Hungary.

 They do not understand why gays and lesbians have to protest for equality, against discrimination and so on.
 This mentality is because they grew up with their older generation parents'/relatives' beliefs and values.
 If they ever visit London, UK their eyes will be opened wide!

 In time Hungary as a whole will become more tolerant, understanding and educated.
 Fortunately, or unfortunately, depending on your mentality Hungary will become like London, UK as it is now in 2017.
 Change takes time, so do not expect traditional Hungarians to adapt easily to change.
 Also remember you are a guest in their country and should therefore respect their old ways, traditions and beliefs; within reason!

 With the above said: Gays and Lesbians should avoid 'dinosaur cities and towns' (and especially villages) such as Miskolc, Debrecen, Győr and Kecskemét.
 Budapest, Pécs and Szeged are much more gay and lesbian friendly, perhaps due to them having international students at their universities.

 So now you have an insight into the mentality of Hungarians in terms of gay/lesbian sexuality it will come as no surprise to you that the Gay & Lesbian Scene in Szeged is virtually non-existent.
 No "special" pubs, clubs, bars, restaurants or public meeting points (hangouts) for gays and lesbians to visit.
-The Rocco Club is only gay/lesbian friendly, but not specifically for gays/lesbians.

 The above means gays and lesbians have to act "normal" in Szeged and therefore visit local pubs, bars, hangouts, etc whereby they do not show their gay or lesbian affections too much.
 They may have the odd holding of hands or kiss in the street, but nothing over the top.